istcworkshop2025/istcworkshop2025.github.io/README.md

 [Website URL](https://istcworkshop2025.github.io)

+Run the command `bundle exec jekyll serve` to start the server locally.

 # Lanyon

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.